 Other Graduate Assistantships.
-In recent years, several assistantships have been available in the PCC itself (Clinic Assistant positions).
-The contact person for these positions is Lindsey Anderson, Director of the PCC.
-In addition, there are several assistantships available through various offices in the university such as Residential Life, Disability Services, Academic Enhancement Center, Student Athletics, Student Life, and the URI Counseling Center.
+In recent years, several assistantships have been available in the PCC itself (Clinic Assistant position) and through the PCC for work at the Adult Correctional Institution (ACI) and Slater Memorial Hospital.
+The contact person for these awards is Lindsey

+Anderson, Director of the PCC.
+In addition, there are a number of assistantships available through various offices in the university such as Residential Life, Academic Enhancement Center, Student Life, and the Women's Center.